 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees (p.
-133) section of this catalog.
+129) section of this catalog.

 Students are allowed to transfer a maximum of eight graduate semester hours with a grade of B or better.
-They will be evaluated on a case-by-case basis and approved by student petition.
-Transfer students will be required to take a minimum of 28 credit hours of MSDA core and elective course work at UIS.
+They will be evaluated on a case-by-case basis and approved by Student Petition form.
+Transfer students will be required to take a minimum of 28 credit hours of Data Analytics core and elective course work at UIS.

-Students must complete all prerequisites and 36 credit hours including 28 required credit hours and eight elective credit hours to earn the MSDA degree while maintaining a minimum GPA of 3.0 on a scale of 4.0 as listed below.
+Students must complete all prerequisites and 36 credit hours including 28 required credit hours and eight elective credit hours to earn the Data Analytics degree while maintaining a minimum GPA of 3.0 on a scale of 4.0 as listed below.

 - 25 hours of prerequisites.
 The students will not receive graduate credit for prerequisite courses.
-The prerequisite courses must be completed with a minimum grade of B- before full admission to the MSDA program (see Admission Requirement for details). - 28 required credit hours with a minimum grade of B-. - Eight elective credit hours with a minimum grade of B-.
+The prerequisite courses must be completed with a minimum grade of B- before full admission to the Data Analytics program (see Admission Requirements (p.) for details). - 28 required credit hours with a minimum grade of B-. - Eight elective credit hours with a minimum grade of B-.

-Prerequisite Courses 25
+Р Prerequisite Courses 25

+CSC 225 Computer Programming Concepts I

+CSC 275 Computer Programming Concepts II

+CSC 302 Discrete Structures

+CSC 385 Data Structures and Algorithms

+DAT 332 Matrix Analysis and Numerical Optimization

-MAT 113 Business Calculus 4
+MAT 113 Business Calculus

 or MAT 115 Calculus I

-MAT 121 Applied Statistics 3
+MAT 121 Applied Statistics

-CSC 302 Discrete Structures 4

-CSC 225 Computer Programming Concepts I 3

-000 075 O 0

-CSC 275 Computer Programming Concepts II 3

-CSC 385 Data Structures and Algorithms 4

-DAT 332 Matrix Analysis and Numerical Optimization 4

-Required Cours ses 28
+R equired Cours ses 28

-CSC 472 Introduction to Database Systems 4
+CSC 472 Introduction to Database Systems

+CSC 573 Data Mining

-DAT 502 Introduction to Statistical Computation 4
+DAT 502 Introduction to Statistical Computation

-DAT 550 Advanced Statistical Methods 4
+DAT 550 Advanced Statistical Methods

-CSC 573 Data Mining 4

-DAT 552 Introduction to Machine Learning 4
+DAT 552 Introduction to Machine Learning

+or CSC 570 Advanced Topics in Computer Systems

-DAT 553 Big Data Analytics 4
+DAT 553 Big Data Analytics

+or CSC 570 Advanced Topics in Computer Systems

-DAT 554 Data Analytics Capstone 4
+DAT 554 Data Analytics Capstone 1

-Electives (choo se two): 8
+Е lectives (choo se two): 8

+CSC 561 NoSQL Databases

+CSC 562 Data Visualization

+CSC 572 Advanced Database Concepts

-DAT 444 Operations Research Methods 4
+DAT 444 Operations Research Methods

 or MAT 444 Operations Research Methods

-CSC 561 NoSQL Databases 4

-CSC 562 Data Visualization 4

-CSC 572 Advanced Database Concepts 4

-DAT 570 Advanced Topics in Data Analytics 4
+DAT 570 Advanced Topics in Data Analytics

-Total Hours 36
+Т otal Hours 36

 The capstone project will draw upon the knowledge and skills learned throughout the entire curriculum and will ask students to apply the appropriate methods and tools for data analysis in a real-world organizational setting.
-The capstone course provides the opportunity to exercise different techniques for data storage, preprocessing, integration and analysis covered throughout the MSDA curriculum in order to address business challenges.
+The capstone course provides the opportunity to exercise different techniques for data storage, preprocessing, integration and analysis covered throughout the M.S. in Data Analytics curriculum in order to address business challenges.
 The students must provide a well-written report and an oral presentation to effectively communicate their findings.

-The M.S. degree in Data Analytics (MSDA) is offered in on-campus, online, and blended formats.
-On-ground students will have the option of taking online or blended classes as well.
-The degree aims at providing an interdisciplinary approach to data analytics that covers both the foundational mathematical knowledge of data science and the computational methods and tools for preprocessing, interpreting, analyzing, representing, and visualizing data sets.
-Applicants to the online MSDA degree are accepted each fall semester.
+The M.S. in Data Analytics is offered in on-campus, online, and blended formats.
+Applicants to the online Data Analytics degree are accepted each fall semester.
 The Data Analytics program may, at its own discretion, accept new students in other semesters, and may consider accepting students under conditional admission, thereby allowing students to complete program entrance requirements during spring and fall terms.